R Tutorials Top Banner

 }

-Just like any other data object, typing its name without an argument prints it out.
+Just like any other object in your workspace, typing its name without an argument, or without parentheses in the case of a function, prints it out.

 > sem(nums)